colincoghill/oasisqe/README.md

 OASIS Question Engine

-Current Status:  third pre-release, 3.9.3.
+Current Status:  fourth pre-release, 3.9.4.

 This has most of the functionality of the original OASIS system, but still needs a lot more documentation and testing.

-Priority for fourth release is testing, documentation, and integration with other systems.
+Priority for fifth release is documentation, stability, and question editing.

-At the moment we're busy bug-fixing and working on a new database layer (in the dbchange branch)

 Main web site:  http://www.oasisqe.com/